isaacnmm/pestpolicy-hugo2XX/content/posts/pet-safe-roach-killer/index.md

 safe pest repellent
 product.
 It's extracted from a neem tree, and its attributes are excellent in controlling cockroaches.

-It can be applied in either powder or oil form.�When using powdered neem, sprinkle it in the infested area.
+It can be applied in either powder or oil form.When using powdered neem, sprinkle it in the infested area.
 If you're using the oil form, pour it into a spraying bottle and apply the spray in roaches' habitats.
-For the product to be more effective, mix neem with cocoa powder to attract cockroaches to it.�Yes, I am talking about beat to make the all-natural beer can roach trap.
+For the product to be more effective, mix neem with cocoa powder to attract cockroaches to it.Yes, I am talking about beat to make the all-natural beer can roach trap.
 Check this to know the details on how to use it - beer can roach traps are among the [least toxic roach control methods](https://lancaster.unl.edu/enviro/pest/factsheets/120-94.htm) .
 Luckily, this method is purely DIY and is safe for both you, your kids, and your pets.